den-materials/git-branching-and-pages/README.md

 Who has published websites online?

 Today we will show an incredibly easy way to get a front-end website online called GitHub pages.
 This can save you countless hours of setting up servers, and interfacing with 3rd party tools. -->
+//////////
+I just wanna dance man...
+on the side note, don't do drug unless you are in a concert.
+Only waste those precious brain cells at the right time.
+///////////

 # Github Branches and Pages